appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/installation.md

 #### Docker Engine Installation

-Self-hosted appcircle server is only compatible with official installation methods listed in [here](https://docs.docker.com/engine/install/).
+Self-hosted Appcircle server is only compatible with official installation methods listed in [here](https://docs.docker.com/engine/install/).

 On some Linux distributions you can select docker engine at setup stage, but it's not recommended since some distributions have unofficial installation methods.